 - 19. Trowel

 As with any trade, hardwood flooring professionals need an assortment of tools to install a floor properly, safely, and in a timely manner.
 However, the choice of which tools to have on hand can be daunting.

 Safety glasses should meet performance standards set by the American National Standards Institute (ANSI).
 There are many safety glasses to choose from.
 They come in a wide variety of styles and color choices.
 Normal glasses or contact lenses do not qualify.

 Goggles are a better choice for certain conditions.
 They protect the eye socket more effectively and completely than either glasses or face shields because they fit tightly against the face.
-If you have a vision prescription and you don’t wear contacts, then buy prescription goggles.
+If you have a vision prescription and don’t wear contacts, buy prescription goggles.
 Not being able to see at all isn’t very safe either.